-DUI’s can be life changing and the penalties are serious.
-DUI penalties include:
+DUI’s can be life changing, and the penalties are serious.
+Possible penalties include:

-If you are convicted of a first time DUI and over the age of 21, you may face license suspension, substantial fines, community service, DUI classes, and, in some cases, jail.
+If you are convicted for a first time and over the age of 21, you may face license suspension, substantial fines, community service, alcohol classes, and, in some cases, jail.

-If you are convicted of a second time DUI, you may face a lengthly license suspension, substantial fines, and a minimum of 5 days in jail or 240 hours of community service.
+If you are convicted for a second time, you may face a lengthly license suspension, substantial fines, and a minimum of 5 days in jail or 240 hours of community service.

-Penalties for a third DUI are very serious, and the DUI may be upgraded to a felony.
+Penalties for a third conviction are very serious, and it may even be upgraded to a felony.
 Your license will be suspended for years, and you could receive a lengthly prison sentence.

 Adding to those punishments is the fact that DUI cases are often difficult to defend, since cases are typically based on an officer’s direct observation.
-But there are specific sets of rules and regulations that police officers must follow when they stop a person for a suspected DUI.
+But there are specific sets of rules and regulations that police officers must follow when they stop a person they suspect is a drunk driver.

-That’s why you need a qualified and experienced DUI lawyer in your corner – someone that knows the ins and outs of Illinois DUI laws and is passionate about protecting your rights.
+That’s why you need a qualified and experienced DUI attorney in your corner – a criminal defense attorney that knows the ins and outs of Illinois criminal laws and is passionate about protecting your rights.